Breast cancer survivor offers wisdom at Faulkner satellite center

 Patients typically meet with program Director Sharon Bober, PhD, and, if they are women, with gynecologist Sandy Falk, MD, who recently joined the Institute and specializes in female sexual health.

 Patients may also have appointments with

-Bober's group also collaborates with several Dana-Farber caregivers outside the survivorship program, such as psychiatrist Susan Block, MD, who leads the Department of Psychosocial Oncology and Palliative Care.
+Bober's group also collaborates with several Dana-Farber caregivers outside the survivorship program, including psychiatrists in the Department of Psychosocial Oncology and Palliative Care.

 For more information about the program or to schedule an appointment, call 617-632-4523.

 Learn more about clinical and educational support for cancer survivors at Dana-Farber